Bank War: Rise of Jackson

-The end of the War of 1812 was accompanied by an increase in white male suffrage.
+The end of the War of 1812 was accompanied by a substantial increase in white male suffrage.
 Most states abolished their property ownership requirements for voting, meaning that nearly all white male adults in the United States were eligible to vote.
 Jackson, as a war hero, was popular with the masses.
 With their support, he ran for president in 1824.
 The election turned into a five-way contest between Jackson, Calhoun, John Quincy Adams, William H. Crawford, and Clay.
 All were members of the Republican Party, which was still the only political party in the country.
 Calhoun eventually dropped out to run for vice president, lowering the number of candidates to four.
 Jackson won decisive pluralities in both the Electoral College and the popular vote.
 He did not win an electoral majority, which meant that the election was decided in the House of Representatives, which would choose among the top three vote-getters in the Electoral College.
 Clay finished fourth.
 However, he was also Speaker of the House, and he maneuvered the election in favor of Adams, who in turn made Clay Secretary of State, an office that in the past had served as a stepping stone to the presidency.
 Jackson was enraged by this so-called "corrupt bargain" to subvert the will of the people.
 As president, Adams pursued an unpopular course by attempting to strengthen the powers of the federal government by undertaking large infrastructure projects and other ventures which were alleged to infringe on state sovereignty and go beyond the proper role of the central government.
 Division during his administration led to the end of the single party era.
 Supporters of Adams began calling themselves National Republicans.
 Supporters of Jackson became known as Jacksonians and, eventually, Democrats.

 In 1828, Jackson ran again.
 Most Old Republicans had supported Crawford in 1824.
 Alarmed by the centralization in the Adams administration, most of them flocked to Jackson.
 The transition was made relatively easy by the fact that Jackson's own principles of government, including commitment to reducing the debt and returning power to the states, were largely in line with their own.
 Jackson ran under the banner of "Jackson and Reform", promising a return to Jeffersonian principles of limited government and an end to the centralizing policies of Adams.
 The Democrats launched a spirited and sophisticated campaign.
 They characterized Adams as a purveyor of corruption and fraudulent republicanism, and a menace to American democracy.
 At the heart of the campaign was the conviction that Andrew Jackson had been denied the presidency in 1824 only through a "corrupt bargain"; a Jackson victory promised to rectify this betrayal of the popular will.